friendly/psy6136/assign/LCA.md

 # Latent Class Analysis examples

-Here are a few examples of LCA I’ve found using R. One take on this is that LCA is similar to CDA for a polytomous outcome, but where membership in the response categories latent (unobserved), rather than manifest.
+Here are a few examples of LCA I've found using R. One take on this is that LCA is similar to CDA for a polytomous outcome, but where membership in the response categories latent (unobserved), rather than manifest.
 Thus, a possible project would be to explain the basics of LCA, illustrate with an example or two, and perhaps compare it with multinomial models.